 Equation Relating Diets to Tissue HUFA

-An equation empirically predicts the effect of diet on the proportions of omega-6 and omega-3 eicosanoid precursors stored in the 20- and 22-carbon highly unsaturated fatty acids (HUFA). [this was reported by Lands, et al. Maintenance of lower proportions of n-6 eicosanoid precursors in phospholipids of human plasma in response to added dietary n-3 fatty acids.
-Biochem Biophys.
+An equation empirically predicts the effect of diet on the proportions of omega-6 and omega-3 eicosanoid precursors stored in the 20- and 22-carbon highly unsaturated fatty acids (HUFA). [this was reported by Lands, et al., Biochem Biophys.
 Acta, 1180:147-162 (1992) ].

-This empirical equation is used in the interactive food choice software to estimate the proportions of n-3 and n-6 HUFA likely to be maintained in tissues following a given set of food choices with their resulting en% intakes of various EFA.
+This empirical equation is used in the interactive Omega Meals food choice software to estimate the proportions of n-3 and n-6 HUFA likely to be maintained in tissues by a set of food choices with their omega 3-6 balance scores.